CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 § 69.11.
 Applicability of fishing regulations.

-Except as otherwise provided in this subchapter, this subpart applies to fish and sport fishing in Lake Erie and its tributaries.
+Except as otherwise provided in this subchapter, this subpart applies to fish and sport fishing in Lake Erie, Lake Erie tributaries and Presque Isle Bay, including peninsula waters.

 § 69.12.
-Season, sizes and creel limits—Lake Erie and Lake Erie tributaries.
+Seasons, sizes and creel limits—Lake Erie, Lake Erie tributaries and Presque Isle Bay including peninsula waters.

 (a) It is unlawful to take, catch, kill or possess fish, except during the seasons specified in this section.
 It is not a violation of this section if a fish caught out of season from water where fishing for other species is lawful is immediately returned unharmed to the waters from which it was taken.